 Writing a thesis is optional for some master’s programs and not required.
 There are abundant opportunities for personalized interaction with faculty through research courses, independent studies, and seminars.
-If a student chooses to write a thesis, it requires eight courses and two research credits (597) for the completion of the master’s thesis.
+If a student chooses to write a thesis, it requires eight courses and either two research credits (5970), or in some cases with program specific approval, one research credit (5970) and one independent study (5990).
+Two credits must be completed for a letter grade for successful completion of the master’s thesis.

-A thesis or research paper based on joint work with other researchers is allowed provided that, in such cases, a unique and separate document is presented by each degree candidate.
+A thesis or research paper based on joint work with other researchers is allowed, provided that a unique and separate document is presented by each degree candidate.
 The candidate must include a concise account of his or her contribution to the whole work.
 Authorship of a master’s thesis or research paper by more than one degree candidate is not allowed.

 University Style Guide for Master’s Thesis